 Our tonnage went up by 9% in 2004 when we expanded our blue box pickup route eastward to 256th Street and in 2009, we completely re-designed our route maps and pickup schedules to make them more streamlined and easier to communicate to residents.
 To see a map of blue box pickup days, click here.

 As we take on more items for recycling through the expansion of EPR (Extended Producer Responsibility) programs, and manufacturers develop new methods and innovations for recycling products, communicating what is and isn’t recyclable continues to be a challenge.
 Through EPR programs, we now accept all electronics and accessories, batteries, CFL lightbulbs, oil and oil containers, CD & DVD discs & cases, paint and paint containers, and more.
-Click to download RMRS A to Z List, a list of items accepted at the Maple Ridge Recycling Depot.
+Click to download the RMRS A to Z List, a list of items accepted at the Maple Ridge Recycling Depot.

 One of the biggest shifts in our recycling progam came in May, 2014, when the responsibility for recycling residential Printed Paper & Packaging shifted to industry.
 Recycle BC (previously MMBC) was formed to fulfil the provincial’s Recycling Regulation and hired Green by Nature to coordinate the collection, processing, & shipping of materials that fall under this category.
 Ridge Meadows Recycling became one of Green by Nature’s partner organizations and continues to pick up blue box materials at houses and apartments, and collect these materials at the Recycling Depot.
-We are no longer responsible for marketing residential recycling directly to end markets, but still market recycling from non-residential sources (eg. businesses & schools) ourselves.
+We are no longer responsible for marketing residential recycling directly to end markets, but still market recycling from non-residential sources (eg. businesses) ourselves.